 Create a file called

 /etc/telegraf/telegraf.d and enter the following snippet:

-# Read metrics from one or many prometheus clients [[inputs.prometheus]] ## An array of urls to scrape metrics from. urls = ["http://localhost:9100/metrics"] ## Use bearer token for authorization # bearer_token = /path/to/bearer/token ## Specify timeout duration for slower prometheus clients (default is 3s) # response_timeout = "3s" ## Optional SSL Config # ssl_ca = /path/to/cafile # ssl_cert = /path/to/certfile # ssl_key = /path/to/keyfile ## Use SSL but skip chain & host verification # insecure_skip_verify = false
+# Read metrics from one or many prometheus clients [[inputs.prometheus]] ## An array of urls to scrape metrics from. urls = ["http://localhost:9100/metrics"] ## Metric version controls the mapping from Prometheus metrics into ## Telegraf metrics.
+When using the prometheus_client output, use the same ## value in both plugins to ensure metrics are round-tripped without ## modification. ## ## example: metric_version = 1; deprecated in 1.13 ## metric_version = 2; recommended version metric_version = 2 ## Use bearer token for authorization. ('bearer_token' takes priority) # bearer_token = "/path/to/bearer/token" ## OR # bearer_token_string = "abc_123" ## HTTP Basic Authentication username and password. ('bearer_token' and ## 'bearer_token_string' take priority) # username = "" # password = "" ## Specify timeout duration for slower prometheus clients (default is 3s) # response_timeout = "3s" ## Optional TLS Config # tls_ca = /path/to/cafile # tls_cert = /path/to/certfile # tls_key = /path/to/keyfile ## Use TLS but skip chain & host verification # insecure_skip_verify = false

 urls property with your server address: